dkworks108/Predicting-Student-Test-Scores/README.md

 Exploratory Data Analysis (EDA) is used to understand data patterns and relationships.
 Visualizations help identify correlations between features and test scores.
 The project uses supervised learning algorithms for prediction.
+Linear Regression is implemented as the baseline model.